 Viscose or rayon sheets are also acceptable but they aren’t as effective as letting heat escape as the above fabrics and they’re aren’t durable.

 If possible, avoid microfibre polyester and other synthetic fabric sheets.
-While they are somewhat breathable, they are petroleum-based and cause microbeads to build up in waterways and sea life.
+While they are somewhat breathable, they are petroleum-based and cause microplastics to build up in waterways and sea life and as scientists are learning, in our home environment.

 The best fabrics for cold sweaty sleepers